 The facility accommodates VIP visitors and was designed to be a flagship development that could be used for marketing purposes as well as the functional and process requirements; as striking the right balance between aesthetic and functionality was key to the project.
 Coordination between base build and fit out operations was essential, and this was considered from day one of the project.

 DKA were also involved in the specialist interior design of the main reception and staff restaurant ensuring the spaces serviced not only the functional needs, but also the staff, business and marketing needs.
 Design features include full-size wall art and engine and trophy displays, set within high quality materials and finishes.

-The building provides a state-of-the-art facility for the build, assembly and testing of the full hybrid systems associated with current Formula One Powertrain technology.
+The Hybrid Technology Centre provides a state-of-the-art facility for the build, assembly and testing of the full hybrid systems associated with current Formula One Powertrain technology.